schwallergroup/lmkan/README.rst

 +++++++++++++
 Installation
 +++++++++++++
+Make sure you have numpy and CUDA-enabled PyTorch installed.

 Run :bash:`pip install .`

-This command will trigger in-place compilation of the CUDA kernels, so you will need the nvcc compiler.
+This command will trigger in-place compilation of the CUDA kernels, so you will need the ``nvcc`` compiler (CUDA toolkit).